 Conclusion

 When you work on a project involving screen recording like I did, you quickly learn that time is money.
-Free solutions like QuickTime are very good, but it lacks advanced video editing features you probably need such as adding an iPhone or iPad frame, editing voiceovers, inserting touch gestures or call actions, directly publishing to YouTube, etc.
+Free solutions like QuickTime are very good, but they lack advanced video editing features you probably need such as adding an iPhone or iPad frame, editing voiceovers, inserting touch gestures or call actions, directly publishing to YouTube, etc.

 Anyway, I’ve shared all I knew about capturing iPhone screen videos.
 To recap, you should take advantage of the built-in feature immediately as I imagine it makes the recording process a breeze.
 But if you also have the need to edit videos, I also recommend using QuickTime (which is totally free) to achieve the purpose first, then use iMovie for editing.
 Alternatively, Camtasia and ScreenFlow are great choices though they are not free software and aren’t cheap.